Our Focuses|Sustainable Supply Chain|Sustainable Risk Assessment

 • Corporate Governance

-• With IT/IS concerns and attacked records, intellectual property litigation within three years
+• Cybersecurity concerns and IP litigation within the last three years

 Supply chain sustainability risk due diligence results